Criminal Justice (CJ)

 Prerequisite(s): Senior standing or consent of instructor.

-Description: Seminar of issues related to the death penalty, including: constitutional questions, the effect of death row incarceration, and public attitudes toward the death penalty.
-Research on Kentucky will be featured.
+Description: Explores issues related to the death penalty, including constitutional questions, the impact of death row incarceration, and public attitudes, with a special focus on research findings from Kentucky.

 Note: Approved for the Arts and Sciences upper-level requirement in written communication (WR).